hirememorey/nba-lineup-optimizer/README.md

 ### 3. Launch the Analysis Tools

-The project includes two primary user interfaces built with Streamlit.
+The project includes multiple user interfaces built with Streamlit.

 **Launch the Complete Analysis Platform:**
 ```bash